This article describes how roles and licenses work in an enterprise account. You must be an admin or a team manager to assign licenses and roles.

 The following license types are available:

-- Content access: A member with content access can consume courses, hands-on labs, and other content in the training library.
+- Content access: A member with a Content Access license can consume courses, hands-on labs, and other content in the training library.

 - No content access: A member with no content access can potentially perform other kinds of tasks in Cloud Academy, such as creating teams, accessing analytics, and running reports, but cannot complete the training in the training library.

-Alternately, you get unlimited licenses for users without content access with your subscription for no additional cost.
+Alternately, you get unlimited licenses for users with no content access with your subscription for no additional cost.

 What Is a Role